-An alternative form of identification is now available for people living in the West Arnhem area.
-The West Arnhem ID card shows a photograph of the card holder and his or her name, address, date of birth and signature.
-The card can be used at licensed premises and for managing accounts at the Jabiru branch of Westpac.
+The West Arnhem ID card is an alternative form of identification for people living in the West Arnhem area.
+The card shows a photograph of the card holder and his or her name, address, date of birth and signature.
+The card can be used at licensed premises within the Park and for managing accounts at the Jabiru branch of Westpac.

-These cards do not replace other legitimate forms of ID (e.g. Driver’s License, Proof of Age), but they offer an option for those who have no ID or those who need an alternative.
+These cards do not replace other legitimate forms of ID (e.g. Driver’s License, Proof of Age), but they are an option for people who have no ID or those who need an alternative.
 They are available to any Bininj resident aged 15 or more living in the region.

 Applications can be made at Gundjeihmi Aboriginal Corporation.
 No cost is involved.
 Individuals must bring evidence of who they are and where they live: this may be copies of birth certificates and other documents or, if these are not handy, then statutory declarations from selected authorities.
 Evidence must satisfy a 100 point test.
 More details can be obtained from Gundjeihmi on 08 89792200.

 Cards must be renewed every two years.
-People already with a card can simply present themselves for a new one that will last into 2017.
+People already with a card can simply present themselves for a new one.
 If all details are correct this can be done immediately.